Best 2-Person Inflatable Kayak Australia 2025

 Packed Size - 71x46x30cm

-Cons - Poor quality and uncomfortable
+Cons - Uncomfortable seats, poor quality

-Overall - A budget kayak for recreational use
+Overall - Good for casual use

 Glide Aquavate Duo